|No. of coats||2-3|

 Important: Oiled or waxed floors and surfaces should not be cleaned with a steam cleaner or steam mop.

-Scuffs, stains, marks and damages can be easily "repaired".
+Scuffs, stains, marks and minor scratches can be quickly and easily repaired.

 Q.Is the hard wax oil durable enough for a table top?